The Bottom Line

 Fits Any Style Bike

-It doesn’t what style of frame you have, which type of axle, or even if you’re worried about a custom paint job.
+It doesn’t matter what style of frame you have, which type of axle, or even if you’re worried about a custom paint job.
 The wheel clamp doesn’t touch the frame, providing the wheel fits the clamp will hold your bike securely, without risk of damage.

 It should be noted that because it incorporates a tire tray there is a maximum tire width of 2.5”, it is also likely that bikes with fenders will not fit onto the platform.